SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

     ![plot](./images/restart_icm.png)

-### 8. Create Destination in SAP BTP subaccount
+### 7. Create Destination in SAP BTP subaccount

-1. n the SAP BTP cockpit, log in with admin user credentials.
+1. In the SAP BTP cockpit, log in with admin user credentials.

 2. Navigate to you subaccount and choose **Connectivity** > **Destinations**.